coderefinery/2023-03-21-workshop/content/questions/day4.md

     - Conda-forge is the most common.
 There are other sources that specialize on different fields or different types of packages.
     - The instructions for conda-forge https://conda-forge.org/docs/maintainer/adding_pkgs.html
     - So, is there a motivation for ever using conda and publish to conda-forge, rather than virtualenv and publish to PyPI?
+      - Both conda-forge and PyPI are viable options for distributing the code.
+Publishing to both might increase the uptake of the tool.

 21. Is Spyder another package that can be used?
      - It's an editor that can do a lot of the similar things, yes.